^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Defects in the complement system are accompanied by a decrease in the anti-infective resistance of the organism.
+Defects in the complement system are accompanied by a decrease in the body's anti-infective resistance.

-Simultaneous determination of 3 indices - C3, C4 components and the titre of complementary activity allows to evaluate the state of both classical and alternative ways of activation.
-The consumption of complement by the classical pathway (immune complexes) is accompanied by a decrease in all three indices.
-When complement is activated on an alternative pathway (for example, with glomerulonephritis), C3 and the titre of complementary activity are reduced, and C4 (a component of the classical cascade) remains normal.
-The determination of the complementary activity titer is a good method of screening for complement deficiency (characterizes the presence of all components of the complement activation pathway).
-A reduced or undetectable level of the titer of complementary activity indicates a hereditary deficiency of the complement system.
+Simultaneous determination of 3 indicators - C3, C4 components and complement activity titer allows to evaluate the state of both classical and alternative activation pathways.
+Complement consumption via the classical pathway (immune complexes) is accompanied by a decrease in all three indicators.
+When complement is activated via the alternative pathway (for example, in glomerulonephritis), C3 and complement activity titer are reduced, and C4 (a component of the classical cascade) remains normal.
+Determination of complement activity titer is a good screening method for complement deficiency (characterizes the presence of all components of the complement activation pathway).
+A reduced or undetectable level of complement activity titer indicates a hereditary deficiency of the complement system.